 Introduces the fundamentals of digital photography in both artistic and media contexts.
-Through the study of cameras, light, compositions, and image manipulation, students learn the processes and aesthetic values needed to produce quality images.
+Through the study of cameras, light, composition, and image manipulation, students learn the processes and aesthetic values needed to produce quality images.
 A hands-on approach allows students to explore their creativity though a series of projects.
 Also listed as ART 2153.
-Course Rotation: Fall and Spring.
+Course rotation: Fall, Spring.